-There is a significant lacuna in understanding pedagogical practices adopted by mainstream schools to include all learners (children with disabilities and without disabilities) and its implementation within the classrooms.
-There is a need to look at mainstream schools that are consciously and actively making an effort to promote inclusive teaching and learning.
-My research focus is to critically examine the teaching and learning strategies that are practiced by teachers to include children with disabilities in mainstream government schools.
-These schools are run by Muktangan in Mumbai, India under a public-private agreement with the Municipal Corporation of Greater Mumbai (MCGM).
+There is a significant lacuna in understanding inclusion of students with and without disabilities within mainstream schools.
+In the Indian context the evidence base is minimal, hence there is a need to critically examine systems and practices within mainstream schools that are purposefully making an effort for inclusion of different learners.
+This research is situated within schools that are run by an NGO Muktangan in Mumbai, India under a public-private agreement with the Municipal Corporation of Greater Mumbai (MCGM).
 Their vision is to enable their schools to become “an inclusive, empowered world in which all live with harmony with freedom of expression, respect and with integrity.”
-Thus, as Muktangan has been promoting an established inclusive model of education within the public education system, it provided the optimal environment to pursue my research.
+Thus, as Muktangan has been promoting an inclusive model of education within the public education system, it has provided the optimal environment to pursue this research.

 Duration: 2016 – ongoing